Welcome to Forest Glen Condominiums' Independent Website

-We are a community of 136 or so owners and a few renters who share 17 buildings, a swimming pool, a tennis court, a clubhouse with a fully equipped gym, 5 ponds, and about 10 grassy acres in Sugar House—one of the nation's 10 Great Neighborhoods!
+WE ARE A SALT LAKE CITY, UTAH, community of 130 or so owners and several renters who share 17 buildings, a swimming pool, a tennis court, a clubhouse with a fully equipped fitness center, 4 ponds, and about 10 grassy acres on Elizabeth Street in Sugar House—one of the nation's 10 Great Neighborhoods.

 We want this website to be part of the Forest Glen community.
 If you live here, let us know what you would like added to this site and we’ll try to make it happen.
 If you don’t live here, well, we’re sorry about that.
 (Try checking the units for sale or rent.)

-Paintings by Judy Maryon and Lynne Peterson are on display at Dancing Cranes (673 Simpson Ave).
-Lynne's daughter, Erin, owns the cafe inside this huge new-age import shop, where you can tap your inner wisdom while fueling your flesh (tatooed or not) with freshly prepared light fare.
+Paintings by Judy Maryon and Lynne Petersen are on display at Dancing Cranes (673 Simpson Ave).
+Lynne's daughter, Erin, owns the cafe inside this huge new-age import shop, where you can tap your inner wisdom while fueling your flesh (tatooed or pure) with freshly prepared light fare.

-Stretching classes suitable for all age groups are held in the clubhouse Wednesday mornings at 10:00.
-Everyone is invited.
+Stretching classes suitable for all ages and sexes are held in the clubhouse Wednesday mornings at 10:00 provided 3 or more people sign up.